Job Opportunities in HR & Learning

 • Learn how AI works in HR— e.g. recruitment automation, performance analytics, and employee sentiment tracking etc.

-• Enroll in programs like the AIHR Certificate in Artificial Intelligence for HR, which teaches prompt design, Gen AI tools, and strategic AI adoption.
+• Enrol in programs like the AIHR Certificate in Artificial Intelligence for HR, which teaches prompt design, Gen AI tools, and strategic AI adoption.

 2. Master Data & Analytics

-• Develop skills in people analytics, predictive modeling, and data visualization.
+• Develop skills in people analytics, predictive modelling, and data visualisation.

 • Use tools like Sesame or other HR analytics platforms to make data-driven decisions.